Darwin Private Maternity Services is closing 6th June 2025

-Disappointing news for Darwin women, who are now unable to chose private obstetric care within the NT, as a birthing choice.
+This is disappointing news for women in Darwin, who are now unable to chose private obstetric care within the NT, as a birthing choice.

-It's not good enough, the only private provider in the NT to just pull the pin at short notice, and yes give only 8 weeks, till closure.
+This is disgusting, the only private provider in the NT to just pull the pin at short notice, and close of the only private health choice for NT women & their families.

 Healthscope Executive at Darwin Private Hospital (DPH) have dealt with this whole process with no attention to detail, of how they were going to make aware this news to their women, their staff and to the media.